How to hire a tech person when you’re not a tech person

 “There’s probably someone in your organisation who has a wife, husband, girlfriend, boyfriend or flatmate that, if you asked, they would probably have a look at CVs for you,” she says.

-Munt highlights that there are a lot of different types of roles in tech – from a coder through to IT support – and they all typically require very specific technical knowledge and experience you can find with the Denver IT Support Companies.
+Munt highlights that there are a lot of different types of roles in tech – from a coder through to IT support – and they all typically require very specific technical knowledge and experience.
 “So you really need to understand what the needs are,” she says.

 2. Write a job ad that speaks to the right technical people